w3f/Grants-Program/applications/massbit_route.md

 - Based on the public IP of each community-run Node and Gateway, a global geographic map of verified and staked Gateways is continuously updated.
 When a dApp sends a blockchain API request through Massbit Route API Entrypoint created by a Consumer, based on the global network IP map, the request is forwarded to a Gateway in which its zone is the same or closed to the request source IP.

 - Each Gateway constantly updates Massbit Core to maintain a list of verified Node in its zone.
-From the gateway, the request is then forwarded to one of the nodes in the same zone, which will then proxy the request to the blockchain data-source associated with the node.
+From the gateway, the request is then forwarded to one of the nodes in the same zone in a round robit fashion.
+A node will will then relays the request to the blockchain data-source associated with the node.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/6365545/171226927-5bd476c5-5eb3-4145-b317-3582bf60874f.png" alt="Massbit routing mechanism"/>